IATI/IATI-Standard-Website/README.md

 # Install requirements
 pip install -r requirements_dev.txt

-# Optional: Create a local PostgreSQL database (with appropriate user permissions)
+# Create a local PostgreSQL database (with appropriate user permissions)
 # Then, copy the example local settings file and enter database settings accordingly
 # Note local.py should not be under version control as it contains sensitive information
 # Without these steps, Django will attempt to create a SQLite3 database which will not work correctly.